gonzomir/minimal-share-buttons/readme.txt

 * Minimal and elegant look that blends with your theme (tested with all latest default WordPress themes as well as with some other popular themes)
 * Minimal impact on your site's performance - the plugin loads only a small SVG file with the icons, less than 1k CSS and 3.5к unminified and uncompressed JavaScript - most of it to make SVG icons work in old browsers.
 * Doesn't spy on your users - the plugin doesn't load any thitd-party scripts that record your user's activity on your site, doesn't set or read any cookies.
+* GDPR-hasle-free - since the plugin doesn't leak personal information to third parties, this makes it easier for website owners to comply with the European privacy regulations.

 == Installation ==